mattaereal/yet-another-evm-puzzle/README.md

 If you don't want to clone the repo and go straight to the challenges, below there they are with a link directly to the playground.

+Note: Some solutions to the challenges will work correctly at evm.codes, but will fail while playing, so be sure to check them both.
+Trust evm.codes :)

 # Challenges
 - Puzzle #1  - [Is it zero?](https://www.evm.codes/playground?unit=Wei&codeType=Mnemonic&code=%27uw07rzGTzOR~ptyLOADtzMSTORErtzuzCREATEswpzBqANCEw23vItszREVERTvDESTzSTOP%27~zPUSH1%200xz%5CnyzCqLDATAwzISZERO~vzJUMPuCqLVqUEt~00szDUP1rySIZEqALp22vI%01pqrstuvwyz~_)
 - Puzzle #2  - [AAAAAAAAAAAaaaaaaaaaaahhh!!](https://www.evm.codes/playground?unit=Wei&codeType=Mnemonic&code=%27q32smmmm~CCutWAP1v1v3zMSTORE8~10pzSWAP1~01pv1~20zGT~25wIoouzMLOADuzCALLDATALOADzXORzEQ~49wIuv1zREVERTtTOP%27~zq1sz%5CnyrrrrwzJUMPvzDUPu~00twDESTzSs%200xrAAqPUSHpzADDozPOPmyy%01mopqrstuvwyz~_)